Re: “What ever happened to Augmenting Human Intellect” November 30, 2013Posted by Christina Engelbart in Collective IQ, Technology.

 [courtesy SRI International and Stanford University MouseSite]

-The basic idea for the mouse first came to him in 1961 while sitting in a conference session on computer graphics, his mind mulling over the challenge of making interactive computing more efficient.
-It occurred to him that, using a pair of small wheels traversing a tabletop, one wheel turning horizontally, one turning vertically, the computer could track their combined rotations and move the cursor on the display accordingly.
+The basic idea for the mouse first came to him in the early 1960s while sitting in a conference session on computer graphics, his mind mulling over the challenge of making interactive computing more efficient.
+It occurred to him in that moment that, using a pair of small wheels traversing a tabletop, one wheel turning horizontally, one turning vertically, the computer could track their combined rotations and move the cursor on the display accordingly.
 The wheels could function something like the wheels on a planimeter – a tool used by engineers and geographers to measure areas on a map, blueprint, drawing, etc. – but in this case, rolling the wheels around on the tabletop would plot the x,y coordinates for a cursor on a computer screen.
 He recorded the idea in his notebook for future reference.